Andercore/Subway-Surfers/SECURITY.md

 ## Problems

-Sometimes with the change of season the code name is changed and it stops working, but most of the code works in any season
+Sometimes with the updates, the codes name changed and stops working!